 - You do not have to be a current member of the Boy Scouts of America to apply for an employment opportunity, however, if offered a position you will be required to become an adult member of the Boy Scouts of America.

 - You must legally be able to work in the United States.

 - You must agree to submit to a criminal background check.

 - You must successfully complete in advance of arrival an annual medical exam that demonstrates minimum physical capabilities commensurate with the desired position.
 Please note that some positions have physical requirements, including weight limitations.

 - You must have enthusiasm for working with youth; you must have sound judgment and decision-making skills plus be warm, caring and patient.

 How to Apply for Seasonal Employment

 - Complete the online application.
 It will take you approximately 10-15 minutes.
 Please note that it must be done in one sitting – you will not be able to start/save an application and finish it later.
 Be sure to provide a current email address and phone number where you may be contacted.
 You’ll be given the opportunity to select up to three positions.

 - If desired, upload a resume.
 This is recommended, especially for management or supervisory positions.

 - Be sure to provide the email address of someone who can provide an employment reference.
-An email will be sent to the individual asking them to complete a reference for you.
+An email will be sent to the individual asking them to complete an online reference for you.